rsalmond/TIL/five dollar words.md

 Immanent: inherent.
 Or: within the limits of possible experience or knowledge (opposite of transcendent).

 Ineluctable: unable to be resisted or avoided, inescapable.

+Internecine: destructive to both sides of a conflict.

 Intransigent: unwilling to change one's mind.